data-science-infinity/data-science-infinity.github.io/_posts/2020-05-23-Finding-Prime-Numbers-With-Python.md

 ---

 First let's start by setting up a variable that will act as the upper limit of numbers we want to search through.
-We'll start with 20, so we'r essentially wanting to find all prime numbers that exist that are equal to or smaller than 20
+We'll start with 20, so we're essentially wanting to find all prime numbers that exist that are equal to or smaller than 20

 ```ruby
 n = 20